bermarte/pomofocus/planning/backlog.md

 ## Must-Haves

 > these are necessary for basic usability

-- [ ] A user can create a new empty list with any title
-  - _acceptance criteria ..._
-- [ ] A user can remove any list from the manager
+- A user can start the pomodoro countdown
-  - _acceptance criteria ..._
-- [ ] A user can add items to each list instance
-  - _acceptance criteria ..._
-- [ ] A user can remove items from each list instance
+- A user can start the short countdown
-  - _acceptance criteria ..._
-- [ ] A user can update items in each list instance
+- A user can start the long countdown
-  - _acceptance criteria ..._
+- Color transition
+- Pause and restart countdown
 ## Should-Haves

 > these will complete the user experience, but are not necessary
+- A user can create a new empty list with any title
+- A user can remove any list from the manager
+- A user can add items to each list instance

-- [ ] A user can ...
+- A user can update items in each list instance
-  - _acceptance criteria ..._

 ## Could-Haves

 > would be really cool ... if there's time

-- [ ] A user can ...
-  - _acceptance criteria ..._
+- Complete all the functionalities on pomofocus.io
+- Store todo's in an object
+- Send remainder by mail
+- Make todo's persistent